 That means at this moment Google and the foundations are willing to pay journalists about $8,500 for 10 weeks of work.

 Google only makes $0.02 a search, so the journalism foundations listed in Google's press release are subsidizing the fellowships.
 (I'm not linking because the last thing I want to do is help Google).

 The subsidy might be needed because at $0.02 a search, each journalist has to generate 425,000 searches before the work they do is worth any money.

 The small amount of revenue generated by each search is the reason that Google must develop computer programs that are more efficient and capable than any human journalists can be.
 The programs at Google must compete with computer programs at other new media companies that are also learning to do the same jobs that journalists do.

 What are these companies competing for?
 To drive traffic to websites where digital advertising tools are used to sell and deliver advertising.
 The keywords here are digital and advertising.

-Meanwhile, journalists at all the newspapers that recently abandoned their print editions are about to find themselves competing against computers to drive traffic to their websites and sell advertising.
+Meanwhile, journalists at all the newspapers that recently abandoned their print editions are about to find themselves competing against computers that drive traffic to websites and sell advertising.
 And when people compete against machines, machines always win.